nixon-voxell/apu_rmct/literature.typ

   The hybrid method is simply a way of combining 2 or more different IK methods into a single solution.

-=== Physics Based Animation
+=== Physics Based Character Animation

-Physics based animation offers a completely new solution for developers to prioritize physics accuracy over animation precision.
+Physics based character animation offers a completely new solution for developers to prioritize physics accuracy over animation precision.
 It forces characters to obey the laws of physics like preventing collisions between collidable objects and interacting with external forces such as gravity, pressure, etc @ye2016physics.

-Authoring physics based animation can be extremely hard.
+Authoring physics based character animation can be extremely hard.
 This is due to the unpredictability of the physical world.
 For example, a character might accidentally get hit by a physical object during runtime, resulting in unexpected movements or behaviors that can disrupt the intended animation sequence.